Kakamotobi/Learned/Web Development/Terminologies.md

 </p>

 1. Client requests page.
-2. Server sends an already made `index.html` file. // TTV.
+2. Server sends an already made `index.html` file. // TTV
     - **Users can see the site.**
 3. Client requests the JS file linked in the html file.
-4. JS file is received from the server. // TTI.
+4. JS file is received from the server. // TTI
     - **Users can now interact with the site.**
 #### Use If:
 - SEO is priority.
 - Need faster initial loading.
 - Website doesn't have many user interactions.
+- Ex: reddit.
 #### Cons
 - Blinking issue
   - Every click results to bringing the website from the server.